plan-net/core4/CONTRIBUTE.md

 suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
-- Provide specific examples to demonstrate the steps.
+- Provide specific examples to demonstrate the enhancement.
-..todo: steps not a good word here

 Use the form below to submit enhancement suggestion:
 ```sh